 by: Julie Ickes, J.D., LL.M. ~ Jackson Law Group

-Since no two cases are exactly alike, it is recommended to consult with professionals, such as a tax attorney, accountant, financial planner and estate planning attorney when you create an estate plan and before you gift significant assets.
+Please consult with professionals, such as a tax attorney, accountant, financial planner and estate planning attorney when you create an estate plan and before you gift significant assets.

 Julie Ickes is an associate at Jackson Law Group.
-Her primary practice areas are Estate Planning, Trust and Probate Administration and Guardianships.
+Her primary practice areas are estate planning, trust and probate administration and guardianships.
 She received a Bachelor of Arts degree from Smith College.
 Julie earned her J.D. and LL.M. in Taxation from the University of Florida Levin College of Law.